ilios/frontend/README.md

 This Frontend will need to know where your backend API server is located.
-You can set this information in a system wide environment variable name ILIOS_FRONTEND_API_HOST or can just add the setting to a file named .env file within the same directory as your Ilios Frontend code:
+You can set this information in a system wide environment variable name ILIOS_FRONTEND_API_HOST or you can add it to the CLI when you start the server.

-* `echo "ILIOS_FRONTEND_API_HOST=https://ilios3-demo.ucsf.edu" > .env`

-Then you can start a local development server:

-* `pnpm start`
+* `ILIOS_FRONTEND_API_HOST=https://demo.iliosproject.org pnpm start`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).